Hi, I’m a personal finance expert who loves to help you out! I’ll answer your question within a business day. Pinky swear.

 Pay no interest or late payment fees – just a simple monthly fee.

-Moving away from this traditional format, both NAB’s StraightUp card and CommBank’s Neo card eschew annual fees and interest, and instead charge a flat monthly fee that varies according to the cardholder’s credit limit.
+Moving away from this traditional format, NAB’s StraightUp card and CommBank’s Neo card instead charge a flat monthly fee that varies according to the cardholder’s credit limit.

-In terms of repayments, neither bank charges late fees.
+Neither card has late fees, either.
 With the StraightUp card, minimum repayment amounts depend on cardholder credit limits, so those who have a credit limit of $1,000 must pay a minimum of $35 a month, those with a credit limit of $2,000 must pay a minimum of $75 a month, and those with a credit limit of $3,000 must pay a minimum of $110 a month.

 Over at CommBank, Neo cardholders must pay a minimum monthly repayment of $25 or 2% of the balance, whichever is greater.